-The County is the lessee (as defined by GASB 87) in various leases related to equipment under noncancelable leases.
-Lease payables are not reflected under the County's cash basis of accounting.
-Lease disbursements are recognized when they are paid.
+The County is the lessor/lessee (as defined by GASB 87) in various leases related to buildings, vehicles and other equipment under noncancelable leases.
+Lease receivables/payables are not reflected under the County's cash basis of accounting.
+Lease revenue/disbursements are recognized when they are received/paid.